Frequently Asked Questions

 Contact Us for an Appointment or Quote Today

-Choose Strada Air Conditioning, Heating, Electric & Security for your HVAC system needs.
+Choose Strada for your HVAC system needs.
 Contact us online, call 860-200-2854 or schedule an appointment today.